google/filament/ios/samples/README.md

 directories.
 This can be done by adding the `-c` flag to the `build.sh` script or by simply deleting the `out` directory.

-Before reporting build errors, please try cleaning the CMake directories frst and building again from scratch.
+Before reporting build errors, please try cleaning the CMake directories first and building again from scratch.